LogoPixi’VN

 Narration outside the knots

-The narration outside the knots (or labels) will be ignored, except for variables.
-So for example:
+Narration outside the knots (or labels) is ignored, except for variables.

 ink